The Spring 2016 Honors Program student presenters.

 Full Admission into the Honors Program

-Once you have been accepted into the program, students must meet the following requirements:
+Once students have been accepted into the program, they must meet the following requirements:

 - Maintain a 3.3 GPA.
 If the GPA falls below 3.3, students will be allowed to continue in the program for one probationary semester to raise it.